Through this policy we aim to:

 Homework is most effective when:

-- There is consistent practice across the school.
+- There is consistent practise across the school.

 - There is a regular programme so that everyone – teachers, children and parents or carers – knows what to expect each week.